Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Extended reference generation via teleoperation

 During teleoperation, a QP control approach \cite{Bouyarmane2019,Salini2010} is used to generate a control action that drives the end effectors to the prescribed reference.
 Using QP control carries the benefit of allowing to pursue multiple tasks while enforcing constraints that can prevent e.g. joint limit violations, as further emphasized in Section \ref{sec:introduction}.
 A visualization of the different steps in the control approach used for teleoperation, including which signals are recorded, is shown in Figure \ref{fig:flow_rec}, with further details provided in the remainder of this section.
 Specifically, a QP with optimization variables $\ddot{\bm q}_i$ with $i\in \{1,2\}$ is solved online at fixed time intervals $\Delta t$ to determine a suitable desired joint acceleration $\ddot{\bm q}^*_i$ for both robots.
 This acceleration is converted into a desired joint torque $\bm \tau^*_i$ by using the equations of motion of the robot in free motion, i.e.

-For computational efficiency, $\ddot{\bm q}^*_i$ is converted to $\bm \tau^*_i$ after solving the QP rather than including $\bm \tau_i$ as optimization variable in the QP itself.
+To limit the number of optimization variables and to comply with the QP solver of the mc\_rtc software framework used for experimental validation, $\ddot{\bm q}^*_i$ is converted to $\bm \tau^*_i$ using \eqref{eq:EOM_free} after solving the QP rather than including both $\ddot{\bm q}^*_i$ and $\bm \tau_i$ as optimization variables in the QP itself.
 This $\bm \tau^*_i$ is sent as joint torque reference to the low-level torque control scheme built into the Franka Emika robots, with additional friction compensation provided according to the approach described in \cite{Gaz2019}.

 The cost function of the QP is described by means of a weighted sum of the costs corresponding to different tasks that are to be executed.
 By minimizing this cost function under a set of yet-to-be-defined constraints, all tasks are executed to the maximum extent possible without violation of these constraints.
-The tasks and constraints that make up the QP will be described now, followed by the full formulation of the QP.
+The tasks and constraints that make up the QP will be described now, followed by the full QP formulation.

 \textbf{Impedance task:} Using the reference signals $\bm p_{i,d}$, $\bm R_{i,d}$ and $\vv_{i,d}$, the operator aims to control the end effector's movement and the wrench it exerts on the environment.
 This may be achieved with a Cartesian impedance controller \cite{Hogan1985}, which effectively makes the end effector behave as a mass-spring-damper system that is attached to the reference frame defined by $(\bm R_{i,d}, \bm p_{i,d})$.
 QP control can be used to apply impedance control to kinematically redundant robots \cite{Hoffman2018} while controlling the null-space.
 We want to select input torques $\bm \tau_i$ in such a way that the apparent applied wrench at the end effector is identical to a desired spring-damper wrench $\vf_{i,r}$.
 We determine the force contribution of this wrench using a standard PD control law, while the torque contribution is inspired by the PD control law on SO(3) in \cite{Bullo1995}, resulting in